Multi Jet Fusion vs Selective Laser Sintering

 Tumbling: The parts are placed in a rotating container.
 They’re then deburred, finely ground, and polished.

-You can read this guide if you would like more information about SLS post-processing options.
+You can read this guide for more information about SLS post-processing options.

 When to Use MJF vs. SLS